CPrem95/X4M300_ROS2/README.md

 colcon build
 ```

+*** An issue arises if you are not in the ws named: 'uwb_ws'.
+In that case either rename or delete the entire 'build' folder and rebuild.

 If everything went fine, connect the UWB radar module and find the device ID (e.g. /dev/ttyACM0 [default])

-If not the [default], go to the /home/arms/uwb_ws/src/novelda_x4m300/launch and edit the line#9 to the new device ID.
+If not the [default] dev ID, go to the /home/arms/uwb_ws/src/novelda_x4m300/launch and edit the line#9 to the new device ID.

 Rebuild the workspace.